Kannan-Marimuthu/ReplatformingWorkshop/README.md

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/org_quota.jpg)

 - Following the example shown below, map a new route to your Chess App by picking a unique name.
 Using your browser, access the newly mapped route.
-DO NOT USE ANY "_"  CHARACTERS_.
+DO NOT USE ANY "\_"  CHARACTERS.

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/map_route.jpg)